The Complete History of Hats: How Headwear Shaped Fashion and Culture Through the Ages

 Men’s Hats

-In the 1600s, men favored wide-brimmed hats with tall crowns, often decorated with lace, feathers, or ribbons.
-The cavalier hat, popular among royalists during the English Civil War, was one of the most fashionable styles.
+Men in this period liked wide-brimmed hats with tall crowns, decorated with lace, feathers, or ribbons.
+The cavalier hat, popular during the English Civil War, symbolized loyalty and style.

 Portrait of John Talbot, 1st Earl Talbot, wearing 18th-century attire, painted by Pompeo Batoni in 1773

-Portrait of John Talbot, later 1st Earl Talbot, wearing a tricorn hat, painted by Pompeo Batoni in 1773 during his Grand Tour of Europe.
+Portrait of John Talbot, wearing a tricorn hat, showing social status and refinement (1773, Pompeo Batoni).
 Courtesy of the J. Paul Getty Museum.
 Public Domain.

-This style became so iconic that George Washington and American Revolutionary soldiers are often seen wearing it.
+This style became so iconic that George Washington and American Revolutionary soldiers often wore it.
 It was neat, sharp, and perfect for military and formal wear.

 Portrait of George Washington wearing a tricorn hat during the American Revolutionary War

-Portrait of George Washington wearing a tricorn hat (c.1780).
+Portrait of George Washington wearing a tricorn hat during the American Revolution.
 Courtesy of the Mount Vernon Ladies’ Association.

-Another famous style was the bicorne, widely worn by naval officers such as Admiral Lord Nelson.
-His status atop Trafalgar Square in London shows him wearing a bicorne, representing naval power during the late 1700s and early 1800s.
+Another popular style was the bicorne, worn by naval officers like Admiral Lord Nelson.
+His famous appearance atop Trafalgar Square in London shows him wearing a bicorne, representing naval power during the late 1700s and early 1800s.

 Statue of Admiral Lord Nelson wearing a bicorne hat atop Nelson's Column in Trafalgar Square, London